Diam's

-Mélanie Georgiades ([melani ʒɔʁʒjadɛs]; born 25 July 1980 in Nicosia), better known by her stage name Diam's ([djams]), is a retired French rapper of Greek Cypriot origin.
+Mélanie Georgiades ([melani ʒɔʁʒjadɛs]; born 25 July 1980, in Nicosia), better known by her stage name Diam's ([djams]), is a retired French rapper of Greek-speaking Cypriot origin.

 Biography

-Mélanie Marie Georgiades was born on July 25, 1980 in Nicosia, capital of Cyprus.
-Her mother is French and her father is Greek Cypriot.
+Mélanie Marie Georgiades was born on 25 July 1980, in Nicosia, capital of Cyprus.
+Her mother is French and her father is Greek-speaking Cypriot.
 After her parents separated, she arrived in France with her mother at the age of three.
 She spent her childhood in Paris, then in the department of Essonne, in Brunoy, until the age of thirteen.